Hervian/safety-mirror/README.md

         Method m4 = Fun.<String, Class[]>toMethod(getClass()::getDeclaredMethod); //to get vararg method you must specify parameters in generics
         Method m5 = Fun.<String>toMethod(Class::forName); // to get overloaded method you must specify parameters in generics Method m6 = Fun.toMethod(this::toString); //Works with inherited methods

+### Requirements
+Requires **Java 9** or above.
+If you wish to use this project with *Java 8* you must clone the project and 1) change the pom.xml's properties section such that source and target is set to 1.8 (instead of 1.9) and 2) delete the  module-info.java file.
+After this you should be able to build using JDK-8.

+## Details

 ### Fun and friends: no more functional interfaces
 With the Fun interface and its sub-interfaces you save yourself the hassle of creating functional interfaces